chinchalinchin/elara/src/source/02_research/00_palindromes/01_palindromes.rst

 **Algorithm 3: Reduction Algorithm**

-Consider a particular Sentence in the Corpus, *ᚠ*.
-The Delimiting Algorithm consists of initializing the values of several local variables and then iterating over the Character level set representation of a Sentence *ᚠ* until the Characters have been exhausted.
-It then returns the *σ-reduced* String that correspond to the Sentence *ᚠ*.
+The Reduction Algorithm takes in a String *s* as input.
+It initializes the values of several local variables and then iterates over the Character level set representation of the String *s* until the Characters have been exhausted.
+It then returns the *σ-reduced* String *t* that correspond to the String *s*.
 The exact details are given below.

 **Initialization**

-- Let t = ε
+- Let t = ε (*σ*-reduced String)
-- Let i = 1
+- Let i = 1 (index to iterate over input String)

 **Iteration**